 Who Is Ruth Wilson?

-Born in 1982 in Surrey, England, Ruth Wilson is a British actress who began appearing in a variety of BBC television shows before making her mark with the BBC miniseries Jane Eyre in 2006 and the crime drama Luther, four years later.
+Ruth Wilson is a British actress who began appearing in a variety of television shows before making her mark with the miniseries Jane Eyre in 2006 and the crime drama Luther, four years later.
 Between working on TV and film projects, Wilson took time out to exercise her talents on stage, appearing in the titular roles of both Anna Christie in 2011 and Hedda Gabbler in 2017.
-Beginning in 2014, she became better known to American audiences with Showtime's hit drama The Affair and won a Golden Globe the following year.
+Beginning in 2014, she became better known to American audiences with the hit drama The Affair and won a Golden Globe the following year.